 The New Testament records: “Neither is there salvation in any other: for there is none other name under heaven given among men, whereby we must” (Acts 4:12). “ the same yesterday, and to day, and for ever” (Hebrews 13:8).
-Like many Christians, I thought that the was the Savior and God could only be called Jesus.
-But I recalled that the Old Testament says: “I, even I, am the LORD; and beside me there is no savior” (Isaiah 43:11).
-In the Age of Law, God personally told people that the name Jehovah was His name and would last forever.
-However, why did become Jesus when He was incarnated to do the work of redemption in the Age of Grace?
-Which is actually God’s name, Jehovah or Jesus?
-The questions puzzled me all along.
+So, I thought that the was the , which would never change.
+But I recalled that the Old Testament says: “I, even I, am Jehovah; and beside me there is no savior” (Isaiah 43:11).
+“This is my name for ever, and this is my memorial to all generations” (Exodus 3:15).
+In the Age of Law, God personally told people that Jehovah was His name forever, and that apart from Him there was no Savior.
+However, why did God’s name become Jesus when He was incarnated to do the work of redemption in the Age of Grace?
+Which one is God’s name, Jehovah or Jesus?
+These questions puzzled me for a long time.

-We also consulted the prophecies in Revelation, which say, “He that has an ear, let him hear what the Spirit said to the churches; To him that overcomes will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knows saving he that receives it” (Revelation 2:17).
-“Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write on him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write on him my new name” (Revelation 3:12).
-These words prophesied that when the Lord Jesus returns, He will have a new name.
-It can neither be the name of Jesus nor Jehovah.
-Then what will be the new name?
-We noticed that Revelation 15:3 records: “And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvelous are your works, Lord God Almighty; just and true are your ways, you King of saints.”
-Revelation 19:6 says: “And I heard as it were the voice of a great multitude, and as the voice of many waters, and as the voice of mighty thunder, saying, Alleluia: for the Lord God omnipotent reigns.”
-From the prophecies, I know God’s new name in the last days is the Almighty, that is, Almighty God.
-Though Jehovah, Jesus and Almighty God are called differently, yet They are one God, who is, and who was, and who is to come, the Almighty.
-It turned out that Revelation had already prophesied the new name of the returned Lord.
-Not until then did I realize it.
-I really thanked God’s guidance!
+My co-worker answered with certainty, “God’s name will surely change when the Lord returns in the last days.
+Let’s take a look at the prophecies in Revelation.
+‘He that has an ear, let him hear what the Spirit says to the churches; To him that overcomes will I give to eat of the hidden manna, and will give him a white stone, and in the stone a new name written, which no man knows saving he that receives it’ (Revelation 2:17).
+‘Him that overcomes will I make a pillar in the temple of my God, and he shall go no more out: and I will write on him the name of my God, and the name of the city of my God, which is new Jerusalem, which comes down out of heaven from my God: and I will write on him my new name’ (Revelation 3:12).
+These words prophesy that when the Lord Jesus returns, He will have a new name.
+Since it’s a new name, it can neither be Jesus nor Jehovah.
+Then what will be His new name?
+Revelation 15:3 records: ‘And they sing the song of Moses the servant of God, and the song of the Lamb, saying, Great and marvelous are your works, Lord God Almighty; just and true are your ways, you King of saints.’
+Revelation 1:8 says: ‘I am Alpha and Omega, the beginning and the ending, said the Lord, which is, and which was, and which is to come, the Almighty.’
+And God’s words say, ‘And so, when the final age—the age of the last days—arrives, My name shall change again.
+I shall not be called Jehovah, or Jesus, much less the Messiah—I shall be called the powerful Almighty God Himself, and under this name I shall bring the entire age to an end.
+I was once known as Jehovah.
+I was also called the Messiah, and people once called Me Jesus the Savior with love and esteem.
+Today, however, I am no longer the Jehovah or Jesus that people knew in times past; I am the God who has returned in the last days, the God who shall bring the age to an end.
+I am the God Himself that rises up from the end of the earth, replete with My entire disposition, and full of authority, honor, and glory.’
+From the prophecies and God’s words, we can see that God indeed has a new name in His work of the last days.
+This name is the Almighty, that is, Almighty God.
+Though Jehovah, Jesus and Almighty God are called differently, They are one God, who is, and who was, and who is to come, the Almighty.”

-Later on, I read another passage in The Vision of God’s Work (3), “God’s wisdom, God’s wondrousness, God’s righteousness, and God’s majesty shall never change.
-His essence and what He has and is shall never change.
-His work, however, is always progressing forward and always going deeper, for He is always new and never old.”
-“There are those who say that God is immutable.
-That is correct, but it refers to the immutability of God’s disposition and substance.
-Changes in His name and work do not prove that His substance has altered; in other words, God will always be God, and this will never change.”
-After reading these words, I thought of the verses, “I, even I, am the LORD; and beside me there is no savior.”
-“Jesus the same yesterday, and to day, and for ever.”
-Then I finally understood the true meaning of these verses.
-God’s management plan of saving mankind is progressing forward.
-When each age of God Himself comes, He will take a new name to accomplish His work of the current age: In the Age of Law, God was called by the name of Jehovah; in the Age of Grace, God’s name was Jesus; when the last days come, God will still change His name and will be called Almighty God.
-But no matter how God’s name changes, His substance never alters, and His main disposition that is righteous, His holy substance, His almightiness and wisdom, as well as what He has and is won’t change.
-God says, “I, even I, am the LORD; and beside me there is no savior” (Isaiah 43:11).
-Hebrews 13:8 states: ‘Jesusthe same yesterday, and to day, and for ever” (Hebrews 13:8).
-These verses truly mean that the inherent disposition of God and what He has and is have never changed and will never change, but don’t mean that God’s name remains forever as we imagine.
-If we hold on to such conceptions, we misinterpret God’s word.
+When I finished reading, my co-worker gave fellowship, saying, “We see from these two passages that God takes a new name in each age of His work: In the Age of Law, God was called by the name of Jehovah; in the Age of Grace, God’s name was Jesus; when He comes to work in the last days, God is called Almighty God.
+But no matter how God’s name changes, His substance never alters, and His disposition that is primarily righteousness, His holy and good essence, His almightiness and wisdom, as well as what He has and is, won’t change.
+God said, ‘I, even I, am Jehovah; and beside me there is no savior’ (Isaiah 43:11).
+Hebrews 13:8 states: ‘Jesusthe same yesterday, and to day, and for ever.’
+These verses truly mean that the inherent disposition of God and what He has and is will never change.
+They don’t mean that God’s name will remain forever unchanged as we imagine.
+If we hold on to such conceptions, then we are misinterpreting God’s words.
 As a result, we will define God and His work, and even directly resist God according to our conceptions and imaginations.
-Let’s recall the time that the Lord Jesus came to do His work in the Age of Grace.
-Because the Israelites under the law didn’t know God’s substance, they held on to the false understanding of the word “I, even I, am the LORD; and beside me there is no savior.”
-They didn’t allow God to change His name but condemned the Lord Jesus, for in their heart only Jehovah was God and only He was their Savior.
-When God changed the age and did a new work to save them in the name of Jesus, they didn’t know what the Lord Jesus expressed is the truth and is God’s disposition and all that He is, much less did they know the essence of the Lord Jesus’ work or the change of the Holy Spirit’s work.
+Let’s recall the time when the Lord Jesus came to do His work in the Age of Grace.
+Because the Israelites under the law didn’t know God’s substance, they held on to the false understanding of the words ‘I, even I, am Jehovah; and beside me there is no savior.’
+They didn’t allow God to change His name and condemned the Lord Jesus, for in their hearts only Jehovah could be their God and their Savior.
+When God changed the age and did a new work to save them in the name of Jesus, they didn’t know that what the Lord Jesus expressed is the truth and is God’s disposition and all that He is, much less did they know the essence of the Lord Jesus’ work or the change of the Holy Spirit’s work.
 They never thought the Lord Jesus was God incarnate who came to earth.
-Although God’s name changed and He was not called Jehovah, the Lord Jesus was the Spirit of Jehovah becoming a flesh to do the work of redemption in the name of Jesus.
-They only followed the letters of the Bible, rejected and resisted the Lord Jesus and His work.
-Ultimately they nailed the merciful Savior Jesus onto the cross alive, and thus committed a heinous crime and offended God’s disposition, resulting in the destruction of the entire Israeli nation, with many people fleeing to all parts of the world and having no place to stay.
-The painful fact was a warning to each of us who follows the Lord Jesus: In God’s constantly renewing and changing work, we should have a heart of fearing God and can’t define God’s name or His work at will.
+Although God’s name changed and He was not called Jehovah, the Lord Jesus was the Spirit of Jehovah becoming flesh to do the work of redemption in the name of Jesus.”